Abhishekshaw2002/Globally_Sales/README.md

 #  Conclusions:
 The Excel solution streamlines global sales tracking, automating data consolidation and KPI calculations.
 Interactive dashboards enable teams to monitor targets, top customers/products, and regional performance efficiently.
 While Excel has limitations with scalability, it provides a cost-effective and user-friendly solution for immediate needs.

+# Screenshot:
+Include screenshots of Excel dashboard, data model and visualizations